Fall 2019 Round II Guidelines/Application Instructions

 The objective of this initiative, funded by an award from the Strategic Allocation of Resources (StAR) program, is to strengthen and grow student research and creative activity (CA) by supporting “tiered” opportunities for faculty to expose students to scholarly activity early in their college careers, and to encourage students to engage in more advanced participation as they progress toward graduation.
 This initiative also seeks to attract students who are traditionally underrepresented in such endeavors.

-Through the Research/CA “Shadowing” Track, faculty will be incentivized to broaden student engagement in scholarly activities, whereby a student with little-to-no experience (freshmen/sophomores, but first-year transfer students are also eligible) would join a faculty member’s research/CA endeavor as an observer.
+Through the Research/CA “Shadowing” Track, faculty will be incentivized to broaden student engagement in scholarly activities, whereby a student with little-to-no experience (primarily freshmen, sophomores, and first-year transfer students, but juniors might be considered) joins a faculty member’s research/CA endeavor as an observer.
 This could take the form of a student joining a research team or working with an individual faculty member (sitting in on meetings, observing in the laboratory, conducting background research, for example).
 It could be a beginning student shadowing/assisting an upperclassmen on his/her funded Student Research/CA Grant or other independent faculty-mentored project, or joining a one-on-one or small group mentoring program with a faculty member whose research/CA agenda may not be conducive to direct student engagement in the activity.
 (The student participant would benefit from learning first-hand about the process, progress, etc.) This track will help prepare students interested in pursuing an independent research/CA project later in their college experience.
 It could serve, for instance, as an opportunity for gathering ideas for a research or creative activity project, learning about methodologies, and thinking about realistic timeframes.